 Chad Oppenheim of Miami firm Oppenheim Architecture took a 1971 Aspen ski chalet with period interiors (read: nightmare) and did the seemingly impossible: turned it into an of-the-moment eco-chic retreat with a distinctly Axel Vervoodt vibe.

 Photography by Laziz Hamani via Arch Daily, unless otherwise noted.

 Above: A pair of Charlotte Sofas by Verellen are slipcovered in gray linen.

 Above: A series of grays intersect in the living room.
-The moss vertical frame is from JF Chen in Los Angeles.
+The moss frame is from JF Chen in Los Angeles.

 Above L: A reading chair is draped in fur.
 Above R: A study in textures: moss art, antique oak dining table, and leather banquette.